 With the expenditure of approximately $13,000 in money, some donated and some borrowed, and thousands of hours of labor on the part of volunteers, the building was rewired, insulation and paneling installed, new lower ceiling built in, plumbing replaced and carpet laid.
 The completed project provided the club with a meeting place, including a kitchen and equipment, and office rooms occupying half the floor space and yielding income from rental.

-We bought the old C&EI Railroad Depot, remodeled it and moved into the building in 1976 where we have had our weekly luncheon meetings, paying $750.00 for the building and leased the land upon which the depot was standing from the railroad company who presently owns the land and right of way.
+We bought the old C&EI Railroad Depot, remodeled it and moved into the building in 1976, paying $750.00 for the building and leased the land upon which the depot was standing from the railroad company who presently owns the land and right of way.
 At some time years ago, the C&EI Railroad provided passenger service to Chicago on the "Meadow Lark" from Chicago to Southern Illinois.

 We owe a debt of gratitude to the ladies who played the piano over the years at our weekly meetings, namely Mrs. Ray Carroll and Donna Sims.